mattcarlotta/nvfcApp/README.md

 ⚠️ It currently must be used with an open terminal

-⚠️ Closing the app resets the GPU fan speed to auto (controlled by driver)
+⚠️ Closing the app resets the GPU fan speed to be controlled by driver

 ## Dependencies:

-* python
+* python3
 * matplotlib
 * Tkinter
 * pyGTK
+* cairocffi
 * libcanberra-gtk
+* nvidia-driver-350+

 Based on the work of Luke Frisken and Mister Pup:
 * https://code.google.com/p/nvidia-fanspeed/